 The SunLu SL400A Intelligent 3D pen has been placed in my hands for another honest review.
-The M1 Review I made was pretty darn good for a 3D Pen, will the SL400A be just as good?
+The Sunlu M1 pen that I reviewed was pretty darn good for a 3D Pen, but will the SL400A be just as good?
 In this article, I will give you all the pros and cons of this 3d pen and if its worth the expense.

 Money, that seems to be the first thought that goes into our heads before we even consider purchasing a new toy (or anything for that matter).
 Sadly I have not been able to find the SunLu SL400A on Amazon since they always seem to be sold out.
 I have however found them on eBay.

 The costs average from $39 USD all the way to $55 USD, with an average around $42.
 Which is about twice as expensive as their Model M1 3D pen.
 Still a great price in comparison to other 3D pens I have used in the past.

 Starting with the unboxing.
 It contains the Sunlu SL400A 3D Pen, a Micro USB Cable, user manual, and two small coils of PCL filament.
 Unlike the M1 this package does NOT contain the finger guards, I will explain why shortly.